charapakasaisreeharsha/CodeSoft/README.md

 # Task-4
 ## Objective
-> The goal of this project is to build a machine learning model that predicts the ratings of movies based on features such as genre, director, and actors.
-By analyzing historical movie data, we aim to develop a regression model that accurately estimates the rating given to a movie by users or critics.
+> Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.
 ## Result
 > Through systematic preprocessing, model building, and evaluation, I have successfully developed a linear regression model that provides a reasonable prediction of movie ratings.
 The model's performance metrics demonstrate its 92% effectiveness in handling both numerical and categorical data to predict movie ratings accurately.